sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 2. Navigate to the [Sensible example Zap](https://zapier.com/shared/cb6b2637ef466ddf140ed14c3be66a5969acef29), and click **Try this Zap**.
 3. Take the following steps to connect your Sensible account to Zapier:
    1. Click to expand the **Trigger** section.
-   2. Click to expand the **Choose account** section, then follow the prompts to enter your Sensible [API key](https://app.sensible.so/account/).
+   2. Click to expand the **Choose account** section, then follow the prompts to connect your Sensible account.
 4. In the **Set up trigger** section, select the **tax_forms** document type you created in the previous steps, select the **Production** environment, and select the **Complete** status.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_1.png)